All Products

 2. An exclusive resource group for Data Integration that meets your business requirements is purchased.
 For more information, see Create and use an exclusive resource group for Data Integration.

-3. Network connections between the exclusive resource group for Data Integration and data sources are established.
+3. Network connections are established between the exclusive resource group for Data Integration and the data sources.
 For more information, see Network connectivity solutions.

 Go to the DataStudio page